Some of Your Favorite Cookbooks

 - Do the recipes make sense?
 Are the descriptions clear and accurate?

 - How are the photos and illustrations?

-So to answer my own question, I learned to cook with The New Basics Cookbook by Julee Rosso & Sheila Lukins and still refer back to it from time to time.
-It is a great reference book when you don’t know what to make but you have a bunch of ingredients.
+So to answer my question, I learned to cook with The New Basics Cookbook by Julee Rosso & Sheila Lukins and still refer back to it occasionally.
+It is a great reference book when you don't know what to make but have many ingredients.

-There’s another cookbook that’s been around for a while but is still available called Incredible Cuisine by Chef Jean-Pierre Brehier from the PBS cooking series.
-Every recipe I’ve made from this cookbook has been great.
+Another cookbook that's been around for a while but still available is Incredible Cuisine by Chef Jean-Pierre Brehier from the PBS cooking series.
+Every recipe I've made from this cookbook has been great.
 Simple, easy to follow, available ingredients and something I would be happy with if I were served at a restaurant.

 So those are a few of my favorites.
 What about you?

 Which cookbooks did they write that you really like?
 Why?

 What is your favorite recipe from those cookbooks?